4d-go-mobile/check-workflow/README.md

 ## How to check your formatters?

-* [Github workflow files](formatter/workflows/) must be added under your project into `.github/workflows` directory.
+* [Github workflow files](formatter/workflows/) must be added under `.github/workflows` folder into your form root folder.

-💡 Open the terminal, go to your form project root folder and launch this command line to automatically download it.
+💡 Open the terminal, go to your formatter root folder and launch this command line to automatically download it.

 ```bash
 curl -fsSL https://raw.githubusercontent.com/4d-for-ios/check-workflow/master/formatter/scripts/check_files.sh | bash -s